 - When these all add up, you might reconsider the price range of properties you’re viewing.

-2. Take the time to decide what you want
+2. Take time to decide what you want

-- Take time to view different properties and create a list of what you want your new home to include.
+- Take time to view a range different properties within your preferred budget and create a list of the key features you want your new home to include.

-- Divide your wish list into must-haves and things you can compromise on.
-This will help you to avoid making hasty decisions and get you thinking in detail about your ideal home.
+- Divide your wishlist into must-haves and things you can compromise on.
+This will help you to avoid making hasty decisions and get you thinking in detail about your ideal home and your needs.